Conformal Anomaly in Yang-Mills Theory and Thermodynamics of Open Confining Strings: The Conformal Anomaly and Thermodynamics of Gluons

+Thus, the~left hand side of the anomaly Equation~\eq{eq:anomaly:continuum} is expressed via pressure $P$ while the right-hand side of this equation can be evaluated using numerical calculations in lattice gauge theory.
+The~full information on the thermodynamics of the theory, $E = E(T)$ and $P = P(T)$ may be obtained via a numerical integration of this simple~equation.

-Thus, in thermodynamic limit of a uniform system -- such as the vacuum of $SU(N)$ gauge theory -- the energy density and pressure are extensive variables that are related to each other by thermodynamical identities.
-Equation~\eq{eq:anomaly:continuum} provides us with an additional relation between the energy and pressure of the system so that we have the complete system of two equations for two unknown quantities.
-However, the contributions to energy density and pressure coming from the external sources (for example, from heavy quark-antiquark systems) cannot, in general, be described by extensive variables.
-Thus, the standard relation between energy and pressure should not work in these systems by default, and we need to determine these quantities separately.
+In the thermodynamic limit of a uniform system---such as the vacuum of $SU(N)$ gauge theory---the energy density and pressure are extensive variables related to each other via the thermodynamical identities.
+The~relation of Equation~\eq{eq:anomaly:continuum} provides us with a relationship between the system's energy and pressure to have the complete system of two equations for two unknown quantities.
+However, the~contributions to energy density and pressure from external sources (from~static quark-antiquark systems) are not extensive variables.
+Thus, the~standard relation between energy and pressure should not work in these systems by default, and~we need to define these quantities independently.
+We will perform this task~below.